Parish Nurse Program

 Contact: Nancy Ludescher, Parish Nurse, at the Parish Office, 645-8816, ext.
 203.

 HealthFinders Collaborative Inc. was founded in 2003 after St. Dominic’s Health Ministry Committee convened Faribault and Northfield community members.
 HealthFinders goal is to provide assistance with purchasing prescription medications and accessing free health care.
 In June 2005, HealthFinders opened its doors providing free healthcare services for low-income, uninsured Rice County residents.
 The free clinic is open two evenings per week at Little Prairie United Methodist Church, rural Dundas.
 Staffed by volunteer physicians, nurses, interpreters and receptionists; the clinic has provided more than 2,500 clinic visits and filled more than 4,500 prescription medications since 2005.
 Patients receive access to clinic care, free medications through our Medication Assistance Program and educational programs like our diabetes and Pura Vida (focusing on weight management and nutrition) programs.
 HealthFinders depends on donations and fundraising by community members for much of its budget.
-For further information about the clinic or becoming a volunteer, call the HealthFinders office, 507-330-4031 or 507-646-8964, or visit the HealthFinders website.
+For further information about the clinic or becoming a volunteer, call the HealthFinders office, 507-646-8964, or visit the HealthFinders website.